bajinsheng/SGFuzz/README.md

 ```
 ./program
 ```

-# OpenSSL Example
-We provide an example to compile SGFuzz with OpenSSL.
-Please refer to the document "example/openssl/Readme.md".
-This example shows how to fuzz a stateful protocol program without customized fuzzing harness.

-# FuzzBench Integration
-SGFuzz aims to fuzz stateful protocol programs which usually have complicated compilation steps.
-We also integrate SGFuzz into FuzzBench and make our experimental code public to facilitate reproducibility.
-Please refer to this repo: [https://github.com/bajinsheng/SGFuzz_Fuzzbench](https://github.com/bajinsheng/SGFuzz_Fuzzbench).

 # License
 This project is licensed under the Apache License 2.0 - see the [LICENSE](./LICENSE) file for details.